-- Complete link: The maximum proximity value attained for pairs of objects within the union of two sets [thus, we minimize the maximum link or the subset 'diameter']. - 2.
-Single link: The minimum proximity value attained for pairs of objects, where the two objects from the pair belong to the separate classes (thus, we minimize the minimum link). - 3.
-Average link: The average proximity over pairs of objects defined across the separate classes (thus, we minimize the average link).
+(a) complete-link: the maximum proximity value attained for pairs of objects within the union of two sets (thus, we minimize the maximum link [or the subset "diameter"]);

+(b) single-link: the minimum proximity value attained for pairs of objects, where the two objects from the pair belong to the separate classes (thus, we minimize the minimum link); (c) average-link: the average proximity over pairs of objects defined across the separate classes (thus, we minimize the average link).

 We generally suggest that the complete-link criterion be the default selection for the task of hierarchical clustering when done in the traditional agglomerative way that starts from $\mathcal{P}0$ and proceeds step-by-step to $\mathcal{P}{n-1}$ .
-A reliance on single link tends to produce "straggly" clusters that are not very internally homogeneous nor substantively interpretable; the average-link choice seems to produce results that are the same as or very similar to the complete-link criterion but relies on more information from the given proximities; complete-link depends only on the rank order of the proximities.
-[As we anticipate from later discussion, the average-link criterion has some connections with rephrasing hierarchical clustering as a least-squares optimization task in which an ultrametric (to be defined) is fit to the given proximity matrix.
-The average proximities between subsets characterize the fitted values.]
+A reliance on single-link tends to produce "straggly" clusters that are not very internally homogeneous nor substantively interpretable; the averagelink choice seems to produce results that are the same as or very similar to the complete-link criterion but relies on more information from the given proximities; complete-link depends only on the rank-order of the proximities.

-A complete-link clustering of the supreme\agree data set is given by the MATLAB recording below, along with the displayed dendrogram in Figure 20.1.
-[The later dendrogram is drawn directly from the MATLAB Statistical Toolbox routines except for our added two-letter labels for the justices (referred to as 'terminal' nodes in the dendrogram), and the numbering of the 'internal' nodes from 10 to 17 that represent the new subsets formed in the hierarchy.]
-The squareform M-function from the Statistics Toolbox changes a square proximity matrix with zeros along the main diagonal to one in vector form that can be used in the main clustering routine, linkage.
-The results of the complete-link clustering are given by the $8 \times 3$ matrix (supreme agree clustering), indicating how the objects (labeled from 1 to 9) and clusters (labeled 10 through 17) are formed and at what level.
+A complete-link clustering of the supreme\agree.dat data set is given by the MATLAB recording below along with the displayed dendrogram in Figure 2.1.
+(The later dendrogram is drawn directly from the MATLAB Statistical Toolbox routines except for our added two-letter labels for the justices [referred to as "terminal" nodes in the dendrogram], and the numbering of the "internal" nodes from 10 to 17 that represent the new subsets formed in the hierarchy.)
+The squareform.m M-function from the Statistics Toolbox changes a square proximity matrix with zeros along the main diagonal to one in vector form that can be used in the main clustering routine, linkage.m.
+The results of the complete-link clustering are given by the $8 \times 3$ matrix (supreme\agree\clustering), indicating how the objects (labeled from 1 to 9) and clusters (labeled 10 through 17) are formed and at what level.
 Here, the levels are the maximum proximities (or diameters) for the newly constructed subsets as the hierarchy is generated.
-These newly formed clusters (generally, n-1 in number) are labeled in Figure 20.1 along with the calibration on the vertical axis as to when they are formed (we note that the terminal node order in Figure 20.1 does not conform to the Justice order of Table 20.1; there is no option to impose such an order on the dendrogram function in MATLAB.
-When a dendrogram is done "by hand", however, it may be possible to impose such an order (see, for example, Figure 20.2).
+These newly formed clusters (generally, n-1 in number) are labeled in Figure 2.1 along with the calibration on the vertical axis as to when they are formed.